Director, Dean Rusk Center for International Law and Policy

 Law and Policy in International Trade

-C. Donald Johnson joined the University of Georgia School of Law in June 2004 as the director of the Dean Rusk Center for International Law and Policy.
+C. Donald Johnson joined Georgia Law in June 2004 as the director of the Dean Rusk Center for International Law and Policy.
 In this capacity, he is responsible for the management and direction of the center's mission of increasing the understanding of global legal and policy issues through teaching, conferences, research, scholarship and international outreach programs.

 Prior to his current role, Johnson was a partner at the law firm of Patton Boggs in Washington, D.C., where he specialized in the law related to international trade and investment, national security and foreign policy issues.

-He holds a Master of Laws degree from the London School of Economics and earned his bachelor's and law degrees from the University of Georgia, where he served as articles editor for the Georgia Journal of International and Comparative Law.
-He obtained a certificate in private and public international law from The Hague Academy of International Law in The Netherlands.
+He earned his bachelor's and law degrees from UGA, where he served as articles editor for the Georgia Journal of International and Comparative Law.
+He also holds a Master of Laws degree from the London School of Economics and obtained a certificate in private and public international law from The Hague Academy of International Law in The Netherlands.